alanyongy/tft-matchup-predictor/README.md

 # 🏆 Results & Impact

 - Used personally at Grandmaster+ ranks (top 0.1% of ranked playerbase) in real matches.
-- Significantly improved ability to make use of positioning strategies and make gameplay decisions under pressure.
+- Improved ability to make use of positioning strategies and make gameplay decisions under pressure.
 - Eventually deprecated after Riot Games introduced the same feature natively — *mirroring this tool’s prediction logic identically*.

 *Real-time updating of visual indicators in response to players changing positions in the UI:*